schwarzlab-ccb/pyfraglib/docs/source/installation.rst

    ./tools/dev_install.sh

-This script will:

-* Run type checking with mypy
-* Run linting with flake8
-* Install the package in development mode
-* Run all tests
+This script will run type checking with mypy, perform linting with flake8, install the package, and run all tests.

 Verification
 ------------